Changes since the original policy was posted on 16 May 2018.

 Changing Policy

-16 years find themselves changing clothes in the presence of persons over 18 years.
-If any parent or player is not
+Particularly when older boys play in senior sides, there may be circumstances under which players under the age of 16 years find themselves changing clothes in the presence of persons over 18 years.
+If any parent or player is not comfortable with this arrangement then it is their responsibility to ensure the following:

 Junior players playing adult (‘open age’) cricket

-Any player in the Under 13 age group must have explicit written consent from a parent or guardian before
+Any player in the Under 13 age group must have explicit written consent from a parent or guardian before participating in open age cricket.

-participating in open age cricket.
-Written consent will be deemed as given if the Pitchero Registration Form has been
+Written consent will be deemed as given if the Pitchero Registration Form has been completed.

-except in the case of a player selected in a County u/12 team who is eligible to play open age cricket with written
+No junior cricketers younger than Under 13 can play in open age cricket with or without written consent, except in the case of a player selected in a County Under 12 team who is eligible to play open age cricket with written parental and coach permission in exceptional circumstances with prime consideration being the child’s safety and wellbeing.